 If your kitchen doesn’t have the space you need for a range hood, you can consider an over-the-range microwave.

-In many ways, it’s better than the counter variant because it takes up much less space and stays out of your way.
-Unless you need it, of course.
+In many ways, an over-the-range microwave is better than the counter variant because it takes up much less space and stays out of your way.

 Also called a microwave range hood, it comes with its own installed ventilation, which cleans up the contaminated air, removing toxins from your kitchen.

-It also helps you save big on energy costs as you don’t need (or need less) air conditioning to keep your kitchen cool.
+Microwave range hoods also help you save big on energy costs as you don’t need (or need less) air conditioning to keep your kitchen cool.

 Recapping

-If you read all the way through here, then you likely already know everything there is to know about both these appliances and how they might satisfy your needs.
+If you read all the way through here, then you likely already know everything there is to know about range hoods and over-the-range microwaves.

 To make sure everything was crystal clear, here’s a quick recap: